| Grading and Academic Standards Refer to section on Grades and Grading Schemes

 relative weights; and any other procedures which enter into the

-b.
+determination of the final grade. b.
 In exceptional circumstances, a previously

 announced marking scheme for a course may be changed; the new marking